 Some months ago, we began proposing ideas around that sort of magnetic field the palace has.
 We understand it as a physical, temporal, historical, and mythological construction.
 In short, linguistic.
 Centennial.
 We went backward in time until the vacant land.
 The palace became the chronotope, the spatiotemporal entity at the center of the aesthetic event to develop.
 In the beginning, I was careful that there was nothing excessively contemporary in the process.
 No display of new materials or ultra-contemporaneity images.
 No reference to new technologies, to imaginary futures, neither terrible nor utopian.
 The materials I worked with can be framed in the century contained in that framework.
-That is, from the beginning of the XX to us, at the beginning of the XXI century.
+That is, from the beginning of the XX century to us.
 However, the inevitable always slips everywhere, all that cannot be avoided to be extremely contemporary in any production.
 The biographical and geopolitical conditions, the media, and communications fall inside the work.
 Even so, the air baggage checks are the only physical thing that unequivocally links the pieces to the here and now.